ReviewMyContract.aiReview My Contract

 "This Letter of Intent outlines the terms under which we propose to acquire your business.
 We look forward to working with you to finalize these arrangements in a definitive agreement.
 Please indicate your agreement with the above terms by signing below."

 Mistake 3: Unclear Due Diligence Scope.
 Many LOIs say the buyer has the right to conduct "due diligence" without specifying what that means.
 Does the buyer have the right to interview key employees?
 To audit financial records for three years?
 To inspect physical facilities?
 To review all material contracts?
 An undefined due diligence scope creates disputes about what the buyer is entitled to access and what the seller is obligated to provide.
+Worse, if the buyer's due diligence right is described in sweeping terms but the seller restricts access, the buyer may argue it could not complete due diligence and that the exclusivity clock should be tolled — a dispute that delays the entire transaction.

 Mistake 4: No Mechanism for Extending Deadlines.
 If the due diligence period or exclusivity period expires without the parties having executed a definitive agreement, what happens?
 Many LOIs are silent.
 The parties end up in a dispute about whether the exclusivity obligation has expired, whether the buyer still has investigation rights, and whether either party is still obligated to proceed.
 A well-drafted LOI specifies: automatic termination upon expiration of the stated period; extension procedures (requires written agreement signed by both parties); and which provisions survive termination.

 Mistake 6: Vague Earn-Out or Contingent Consideration Terms.
 Where the purchase price includes an earn-out (a contingent payment based on future performance), the LOI should sketch the earn-out's basic structure with enough specificity that neither party can later claim a fundamentally different design was intended.
 Vague earn-out language in the LOI ("the parties will negotiate an appropriate earn-out") is an invitation for expensive and protracted definitive agreement negotiations, because one party will design an earn-out favorable to itself and argue it reflects what was "agreed" in the LOI.
+At minimum, the LOI should specify: the metric (revenue, EBITDA, gross profit, milestone-based); the measurement period; the aggregate maximum earn-out; and the mechanism for calculation and dispute resolution.

 What to Do